Tours are the best way to explore a new destination!

 9 – Zip-line from Spain to Portugal: the Most Unique Algarve Adventure

-Never in your wildest dream you thought that you could cross a border on a zip-line, have you?
+Never in your wildest dream, have you thought that you could cross a border on a zip-line, have you?

 While in the Algarve you have the chance to do the only zip-line in the world between two countries.